-We did an experiment this week with our new packs of Boise Paper to see which shape and which hight of paper would be the strongest.
+We did a paper book tower experiment this week to see which shape and which height of paper would be the strongest.
 We really did make paper hold up books and my kids were AMAZED at how strong it was!
-(I am a brand ambassador for Boise Paper and as such have received free products as well as compensation in exchange for this post.
-All ideas and opinions are my own.)

 How to Make Paper Hold Up Books:

 Watch it in action:

 My kids wanted to know which shapes would be strongest, so we folded paper into squares, circles and triangles and taped them together.
 Then I decided to add another component and test the height as well.
 We made a set of the same shapes but half the height.
 We made two types of circle ones, tightly wrapped and loosely wrapped to see if that made a difference.

 We made four of each shape and size and then set a piece of paper on top of it.
 We tested the short and the tall ones at the same time. and placed books on them one at a time to see which would last the longest.

 I got the most pictures of the tightly rolled paper because that was the one that held up the longest and the most weight.